 If we are able, we may train groups of U-9 and U-10 players of similar ability together during the course of a training session.
-All games are played in a 6 vs 6 format, one goalkeeper and a standard 3-2 outfield “teaching” shape that changes fluidly as we either defend or attack.
+All games are played in a 7 vs 7 format, one goalkeeper and 6 field players in a “teaching” shape that changes fluidly as we either defend or attack.
 The age group will play the vast majority, if not all of it’s games and tournaments in the Middle TN area.

 Teams may continue to be mixed on weekends as players belong to a “pool” rather than a specific “team”.
 Players will play various positions as they are being taught the principles of the game and not a specific functional role on the field.
 We look to incorporate more team concepts with combination play and defending in pairs.
 We continue to focus on individual skill and creativity so that the player is able to master the ball and manipulate it successfully.
 During the second half of the year (spring) the coaches may choose to play a selected group of players in an 9 vs 9 format where appropriate.
 The age group will play the vast majority, if not all of it’s games and tournaments in the Middle TN area.

-The players will be divided into Red, Blue (and white if we have a third team) at the start of the season.
+The players will be divided into Red, Blue, and White teams at the start of the season.
 Players do not usually move up or down between the teams during a bi – seasonal year unless predicated by a change in the number of players in the age group, although guest playing opportunities may be presented to some players during the year with other teams in the club.

 As players move into the U12 year the tryout process will again rearrange the players into stratified teams.
 Players may move up or down dependent on their development and ability, placed on teams where they are at that moment in their career, able to meet the demands of the game at that level.
-This is a very important year because this will be the last year that the players play 8v8.
+This is a very important year because this will be the last year that the players play 9 vs 9.